grace-notes/website/contents/topics/homosexuality.md

 ---
-title: "Homosexuality"
+title: "Homosexuality, the Christian Perspective"
 pdf: "homosexuality.pdf"
 description: "a thorough treatment of what the Bible says about this issue."
+tableofcontents: true
 template: topic.jade
 ---

-**Homosexuality:
-The Christian Perspective**

-by
-Lehman Strauss, Litt.D., F.R.G.S.
+by  Lehman Strauss, Litt.D., F.R.G.S.

 **Q. What is homosexuality?**